CHILDREN LEARN

 Our mission is to build an ‘educational ecosystem‘ that supports schools in their efforts to keep learners in school and engaged in their learning.
 Global experience confirms that a child’s education requires the involvement of all stakeholders and that includes more than what we can offer at school.
 This community-based approach uses play for these young learners as a primary method to make learning fun.

-The programme has evolved over the last two years to now focus on three primary components.
-Download Programme for details
+The programme has evolved over the last three years to now focus on three primary components.
+Download Programme for details.

 - Support for Referred learners.
-These 4612 Grade 1-7 learners are referred by their school for issues including disengagement at school, lack of home support and behavioural challenges in and out of school.
+These 7620 Grade 1-7 learners are referred by their school for issues including absenteeism, disengagement at school, lack of home support and behavioural challenges in and out of school.

 - Edufun activations.
-These community based activities include learners and primary care givers from schools in their catchment areas.
-We target to complete approximately 185,000 learner interactions by the end of 2023 school year.
+These engaging community based activities out on the street, in parks, and neighbourhoods include learners and primary caregivers from schools in their catchment areas.
+75 852 learner interactions were recorded in 2024.

 - Parents and PCG (Primary Care Giver) workshops.
-These workshops take place in the community – halls, churches and even under trees – engaging the caregivers in all aspects of lifeskills on interacting with their children as positive role models in their education.
+433 workshops were held attended by 6 764 PCG’s in 2024.
+These take place in the community-halls, churches and even under trees- engaging the caregivers in all aspects of lifeskills on interacting with their children as positive role models in their education.

 Our ultimate goal is to build a culture of education in the community.